DBMaestroDev/ado-examples/README.md

 5. **Click "Save"**
 6. **Click "Approve"**

-The pipeline will use your custom date/time instead of the default.
+The pipeline will use your custom date/time instead of the default (5 minutes from approval).

 ## Pipeline Details